sedostheatre/sedos.co.uk/input/shows/2026-the-curious-incident-of-the-dog-in-the-night-time.md

 ---
 title: The Curious Incident of the Dog in the Night-Time
 year: "2026"
-authors: Adapted by Simon Stephens
+authors: Adapted by SIMON STEPHENS
-authors2: Based on the Novel by Mark Haddon
+authors2: Based on the Novel by MARK HADDON
 subtitle: Numbers make sense.
 People do not.
 This play is about that
 showtime-summary: 14-18 JULY 2026
 venue: Bridewell Theatre